Dr. Richard Weinblatt

 themselves at higher rate than general population"

-period is no secret to veteran law enforcement officers.
-What may come as
+is no secret to veteran law enforcement officers.
+What may come as a surprise

-a surprise is the high number of officers that, to use the old phrase, "eat their
+is the high number of officers that, to use the old phrase, "eat their gun."
+The

-gun."
-The recent suicides of two New Orleans Police officers during the
+recent suicides of two New Orleans Police officers during the stresses of

-stresses of Hurricane Katrina brought the topic into the news and public
+Hurricane Katrina brought the topic into the news and public view.
+The

-view.
-The stressors of the holidays and police work form a deadly
+stressors of the holidays and police work form a deadly combination that

 READ MORE: